S1gn3rs/Tents-and-Trees-Prolog/README.md

 The goal of this project is to develop a logical AI capable of solving all possible Tents and Trees puzzles.

 ## Course Information
-This project was developed for the Logic for Programming subject.
+This project was developed for the Logic for Programming subject, (2023/2024).

 __Note__: The game is in Portuguese (due to project specifications), but it is easy to understand.